Car Seats

 FAQs

-What is a Car Seat?
+What is a baby car seat?

 Car seats are a restraining device that secures your child to protect them whilst you’re driving.
 To legally travel in your car with your child, depending on their age, they need to be secured within either a rear-facing child car seat, forward-facing child car seat, booster seat or an adult seatbelt.